grzelkowski/quick-ajax-post-loader/readme.txt

 === Quick Ajax Post Loader ===

 Contributors: grzelkowski
-Tags: ajax, ajax-load-more, load-more, infinite-scroll, category-filter Requires at least: 5.6
+Tags: ajax-load-more, infinite-scroll, category-filter, load-more, ajax Requires at least: 5.6
 Tested up to: 6.7.2
-Stable tag: 1.6.0
+Stable tag: 1.6.1
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Load and display WordPress posts dynamically using AJAX for faster, interactive browsing – no page reloads.
+Load and display WordPress posts dynamically using AJAX for faster, interactive browsing - no page reloads.

 == Description ==

-**Quick Ajax Post Loader** is a powerful yet lightweight plugin for WordPress that helps you create dynamic, interactive post grids using AJAX – no page reloads required!
+**Quick Ajax Post Loader** is a powerful yet lightweight plugin for WordPress that helps you create dynamic, interactive post grids using AJAX - no page reloads required!

 Display posts, pages, or custom post types (CPT) with full AJAX filtering, sorting, and pagination.
-Whether you're building a blog, a product catalog, a portfolio, or a directory – this plugin will give your users a seamless browsing experience.
+Whether you're building a blog, a product catalog, a portfolio, or a directory - this plugin will give your users a seamless browsing experience.

 Includes both a "Load More" button and infinite scroll option for maximum flexibility.